For billing questions or to open an account for water service please call the Finance Department at 847-428-2861 Monday-Friday 8:30 am to 4:30 pm.

 A Tradition of Personal Service & Quality Water

 The Village of Gilberts places a strong emphasis on educating our residents on the quality of our drinking water.
-Please review this 2012 Annual Water Quality Report, which outlines information applicable to your local water system.
+Please review the Annual Water Quality Report, which outlines information applicable to your local water system.
 You'll find that we provide water that meets or surpasses all federal and state water quality regulations.
 Just as important, the Village of Gilberts makes the necessary investments to maintain and upgrade its facilities so that we can deliver quality water directly to your tap 24 hours a day, seven days a week.
 As regulations and drinking water standards change, it is our ongoing commitment to you to incorporate these changes in our water system in a prompt and cost-effective manner.
 Our customers are our top priority, and we are committed to providing them with the highest quality drinking water and service possible now and in the years to come.

 Quality Control Every day, By Water Experts

 We have a responsibility to help protect the health of our customers, and it's a responsibility we take very seriously.
 At the Village of Gilberts treatment facility, water quality is sampled and tested daily with comprehensive laboratory testing equipment.
 Water is monitored at every stage, from the raw water supply, through the treatment process and finally through the many miles of pipeline which bring water to your homes and businesses.

 To comply with state and U.S. Environmental Protection Agency (EPA) regulation, the Village of Gilberts issues a report annually describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect your drinking water sources.
 This report provides an overview of last year's water quality.
 It includes details about where your water comes from and what it contains.
 If you have any questions about this report or your drinking water, please call Public Works at 847-428-4167.